alanpinnt/gnome3-random-wallpaper/README.md

 ## Install instructions:
 1. Clone or download the background_changer.sh file
 2. Make it executable: `chmod +x background_changer.sh`
-3. (Optional) Place your wallpaper images in `~/Pictures` or specify a different directory with `-d`
+3. Edit the `WALLPAPER_DIR` variable in the script to point to your wallpaper folder, or use the `-d` flag at runtime
 4. Run the script with your preferred mode and interval

-The script now automatically uses the current user's Pictures directory, so no manual editing is required!

 ### Major Script Improvements
 - **Added command-line argument parsing**: Script now accepts `-d/--dir`, `-m/--mode`, `-t/--interval`, and `-h/--help` options